metagenlab/zDB/README.md

 Add zdb's bin directory to PATH and voila, zdb should run smoothly.

 Note that zDB depends on nextflow (version 22.10 or lower) and singularity, so you'll need to install these packages, e.g. with conda:
-- `conda env create -p ./env -f conda/main.yaml`
+- `mamba env create -p ./env -f conda/main.yaml`
-- `conda activate ./env`
+- `mamba activate ./env`

 ## Overview